alxhill/alxhill.dev/topics/ai-ml.md

 * [Intro to Deep Learning](https://mlvu.github.io/lecture07/) (assuming knowledge of Neural Networks) - good explanation of Tensors.
 * Nice [NVIDIA blog post](https://developer.nvidia.com/blog/deep-learning-nutshell-core-concepts/) on CNNs/other foundational DNN stuff.

+## 2022-01-07

+* Started setting up my ML toolkit repo using Poetry in an attempt to reduce the pain of conda/pip/etc and use a proper lockfile based dependency management approach.
+Lets see how this goes or if it's another rabbit hole...annoyingly looks like the Python community hasn't settled on any one tool (e.g there's pyenv, Pipenv, Poetry, PDM, and others all roughly in this space).
+Sigh.
+See [here](https://snarky.ca/classifying-python-virtual-environment-workflows/) for a breakdown of the options.

 ## 2022-01-06

 * Downloaded and started using MiDaS directly from its own repo for depth estimation.
 Got it working surprisingly quickly (including using the MPS backend) locally, with decent results.